 Looking beyond Notion?
 See our guide on Notion alternatives when databases aren't enough or explore how unified productivity solves the fragmentation problem.

-Related reading: Understand why teams are leaving fragmented tools, learn to consolidate your tech stack, or compare project management tools.
+Related reading: Understand why teams are leaving fragmented tools, learn to consolidate your tech stack, browse our full comparison hub, or compare project management tools.

 About the Author